Travel along the legendary Burma Road

 Day 1: TRAVEL BY HIGH-SPEED TRAIN FROM KUNMING TO DALI OLD TOWN

-Transfer to the Kunming Railway station.
 You board the high-speed train which takes you in about 2 hours to Dali.
-Pick up and transfer to Old Town Dali by public transport.
+Pick up and transfer to Old Town Dali, located about 15km north of the train station.

 Take a walking tour around Old Town.
 Visit the local market and the former city gates.